 The EXO-H3 has an unusually in-depth technical brochure for a powered exoskeleton in 2020 which can be found on the company’s website: https://www.technaid.com/products/robotic-exoskeleton-exo-exoesqueleto-h3/ Hopefully, other exoskeleton developers will take note and also begin releasing a compare wealth of information on their wearable devices.

 This is a powered hip-knee-ankle exoskeleton with a total of six motors actuating the wearable device.
 The EXO-H3 can utilize both Wi-Fi and Bluetooth for wireless communication.
 The mainframe is composed of stainless steel and aluminum.
 The wearable robot comes with a combination of 16 positional, torque and pressure sensors.
-The total weight with batteries is reported as 17kg.
+The total weight with batteries is reported as 17kg with the battery.

 This product description has been provided courtesy of COST Action 16116 Wearable Robots – Augmentation, Assistance or Substitution of Human Motor Functions – website